What motivates you?

 In my free time I enjoy________

 Many things.
 A good meal with friends and lots of laughter.
-Movie and dinner with my hubby.
+Silly girl time with my daughter.
 Puppy cuddles with my dog.
 As much time painting and dancing as I can get.

 Describe yourself in a color......why did you choose that one?